Vennira Aadai Moorthy

-Vennira Aadai Moorthy (born 25 July 1936) is an Indian actor and comedian in Tamil cinema.
+Natesamoorthy Shastri better known by his stage name Vennira Aadai Moorthy (born 25 July 1936) is an Indian actor and comedian in Tamil cinema.
 He has starred in many Tamil films and television serials as a comedian and also played supporting roles.
 He is a lawyer by education, and holds a B.L. degree in addition to a PhD in astrology.
-He is married to actress Manimala who played Suhasini's mother in Sindhu Bhairavi and the heroine in Vallavanukku Vallavan (1965).
+He is married to actress Manimala who played Suhasini's mother in Sindhu Bhairavi (1985) and the heroine in Vallavanukku Vallavan (1965).
 He is also a well known script-writer.
-Kamal Haasan's first full-fledged film as hero Maalai Sooda Vaa, had Murthy as a script writer.
+Kamal Haasan's first full-fledged film as hero, Maalai Sooda Vaa, had Murthy as a script writer.